hctom/drubo/docs/configuration.md

 ### Overrides

+Each configuration value may be overridden in global or environment-specific configuration file(s).

 Place a ```config.yml``` file in one of the following directories (relative to the project directory) in order to override configuration any value(s) within the above stated inheritance order: